Bleeding heart: planting, cultivation and companion planting

 - Height at maturity 35 cm

-Where to plant Bleeding Heart?
+Where to Plant the Bleeding Heart?

-It is an easy plant, provided it is installed in deep, cool, humus-bearing soil, preferably neutral or acidic and well-drained.
+It is an easy plant, provided it is installed in deep, cool, humus-bearing soil, preferably neutral or acidic, and well-drained.
 It only fears excesses: too much water in winter and too much sun in summer.
 It thrives best in cooler regions.

 Once established, avoid moving it, as it takes several years to reach its full development.